One of the great misconceptions about productivity is that we need to sacrifice sleep to achieve high levels of it.

 - Don't make this last longer than 2 minutes tops.

-Eating large meals requires the body to expend energy on digestion.
+Eating large meals requires the body to spend energy on digestion.

 What to do: